Check the latest information on risk from COVID-19 for Thailand on the TravelHealthPro website

 Some prescribed and over the counter medicines that are available in the UK are considered controlled substances in Thailand.
 Restrictions tend to apply to medication containing narcotic and pyschotropic substances, which means that you may not be able to bring certain types of medicine into Thailand.
 You can find more information on the website of the Royal Thai Embassy.
 You can find further guidance on the NaTHNaC website on best practice when travelling with medicines.

 While travel can be enjoyable, it can sometimes be challenging.
 There are clear links between mental and physical health, so looking after yourself during travel and when abroad is important.
 Information on travelling with mental health conditions is available in our guidance page.
 Further information is also available from the National Travel Health Network and Centre (NaTHNaC).

 Rabies has been reported in domestic and wild animals, and there have been fatalities.
 You should avoid direct contact with animals and take precautions to protect yourself.

 There are excellent private hospitals in Thailand but they can be expensive.
-Public hospitals and clinics in Thailand are not always up to UK standards, particularly outside Bangkok and in the coastal islands.
-Many hospitals require guarantee of payment before they will start treatment.
-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation
+Public hospitals and clinics in Thailand do not always meet UK standards, particularly outside Bangkok.
+Many hospitals require guarantee of payment.
+Make sure you have adequate health insurance and accessible funds to cover the cost.

 If you need emergency medical assistance during your trip, dial 1669 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 Medications which are only available on prescription in the UK like Viagra, Cialis and Valium are readily available in popular nightlife districts across Thailand.
-Medication sold on the street is unlikely to be genuine and may have been stolen.
+Medication sold on the street may not be genuine and/or may have been stolen.
 Taking medication without medical advice or a prescription can have serious health consequences.